adrelanos/anon-meta-packages/README.md

+# Recommended packages for hosts with nonfreedom hardware design #

+A metapackage, which includes nonfree firmware useful for hosts with nonfreedom hardware design.

+These are not useful in Qubes, since this would be up to Qubes.

+Safe to remove, if you know what you are doing.

+Package: non-qubes-vm-enhancements-cli
+Architecture: all
+Depends: power-savings-disable-in-vms, shared-folder-help, swappiness-lowest, keyboard-configuration, kbd, acpi-support, console-common, console-setup, initramfs-tools, os-prober, grub-live | grub-live-boot, cryptsetup, zulucrypt-cli, libzulucrypt-plugins, ${misc:Depends}
+Replaces: non-qubes-vm-enhancements
+Description: Recommended packages for terminal based VMs CLI
-# Recommended packages for VMs other than Qubes VMs #
+# Recommended packages for terminal based VMs CLI #

-A metapackage, which includes recommended packages which are useful within non-Qubes virtual machines.
+A metapackage, which includes recommended packages which are useful within CLI based non-Qubes virtual machines.
 These are not useful in Qubes, since Qubes already has native implementations for those.

 Safe to remove, if you know what you are doing.

-Package: anon-shared-packages-dependencies
+Package: non-qubes-vm-enhancements-gui
 Architecture: all
-Depends: bzip2, file, lsof, most, pciutils, strace, sysfsutils, less, haveged, locales, apt-transport-https, apt-transport-tor, sdwdate, bootclockrandomization, timesanitycheck, timezone-utc, vbox-disable-timesync, busybox, security-misc, ${misc:Depends}
-Description: Dependencies for both, Anon-Gateway and Anon-Workstation CLI
+Depends: zulucrypt-gui, ${misc:Depends}
+Description: Recommended packages for graphical VMs GUI
-# Dependencies for both, Anon-Gateway and Anon-Workstation CLI #
+# Recommended packages for graphical VMs GUI #

-A metapackage, which installs command line interface (CLI) packages which both, Anon-Gateway and Anon-Workstation, depend on.
+A metapackage, which includes recommended packages which are useful within GUI based non-Qubes virtual machines.

-Do not remove.
+These are not useful in Qubes, since Qubes already has native implementations for those.

+Safe to remove, if you know what you are doing.

-Package: anon-shared-packages-recommended
+Package: non-qubes-vm-audio
 Architecture: all
-Depends: bash-completion, command-not-found, zsh, nano, wget, dnsutils, iputils-ping, apparmor-utils, apparmor-profile-anondist, udisks2, secure-delete, sudo, net-tools, gpl-sources-download, scurl, security-misc, tor-ctrl, uwt, openvpn, ntfs-3g, usability-misc, menu, man-db, anon-apps-config, open-link-confirmation,
-${misc:Depends}
+Depends: libasound2, alsa-utils, pulseaudio, pavucontrol, ${misc:Depends}
-Description: Recommended packages for both, Anon-Gateway and Anon-Workstation CLI
+Description: Recommended packages for Audio Support in non-Qubes
-# Recommended packages for both, Anon-Gateway and Anon-Workstation CLI #
+# Recommended packages for Audio Support in non-Qubes #

-A metapackage, which includes recommended packages to ensure, Debian GNU/Linux standard tools are available and other useful recommended packages for a command line interface (CLI) based Anon-Gateway or Anon-Workstation.
+A metapackage, which includes recommended packages which are useful within non-Qubes virtual machines audio support.

+These are not useful in Qubes, since Qubes already has its own native audio implementation.

 Safe to remove, if you know what you are doing.

-Package: anon-shared-default-applications
+Package: hardened-packages-dependencies-cli
+Priority: required
 Architecture: all
-Pre-Depends: whonix-legacy
-Depends: sdwdate-gui, msgcollector-gui, anon-iceweasel-warning, anon-icon-pack,
+Depends: bzip2, file, lsof, most, pciutils, strace, sysfsutils, less, haveged, jitterentropy-rngd, locales, apt-transport-https, apt-transport-tor, sdwdate, bootclockrandomization, timesanitycheck, timezone-utc, vbox-disable-timesync, busybox, security-misc, bash-completion, command-not-found, zsh, nano, wget, dnsutils, iputils-ping, apparmor-utils, apparmor-profile-anondist, firejail, firetools, firejail-profiles, iproute2, iptables, udisks2, secure-delete, sudo, net-tools, gpl-sources-download, whonix-repository, scurl, openvpn, usability-misc, menu, man-db, open-link-confirmation, whonix-initializer,
 ${misc:Depends}
-Description: Recommended desktop packages for both, Anon-Gateway and Anon-Workstation GUI
-# Recommended desktop packages for both, Anon-Gateway and Anon-Workstation GUI #

-A metapackage, which installs recommended graphical user interface (GUI) default applications, which are useful in a default installation of a Tor-Gateway or Tor-Workstation desktop.

-Safe to remove, if you know what you are doing.

-Package: anon-gateway-packages-dependencies
-Architecture: all
-Pre-Depends: whonix-legacy
-Depends: tor, anon-gw-base-files, ipv4-forward-disable, ipv6-disable, ${misc:Depends}
+Replaces: anon-shared-packages-dependencies, anon-shared-packages-recommended
-Description: Dependencies for Anon-Gateway CLI
+Description: Dependencies for hardened systems CLI
-# Dependencies for Anon-Gateway CLI #
+# Dependencies for hardened systems CLI #

-A metapackage, which installs command line interface (CLI) packages which Anon-Gateway depends on.
+A metapackage, which installs command line interface (CLI) packages which should be installed on hardened systems.

 Do not remove.

-Package: anon-gateway-packages-recommended
+Package: whonix-shared-default-applications-gui
 Architecture: all
 Pre-Depends: whonix-legacy
-Depends: tor-geoipdb, tor-arm, obfsproxy, obfs4proxy, flashproxy-client, fteproxy, onion-grater, ${misc:Depends}
+Depends: sdwdate-gui, msgcollector-gui, anon-iceweasel-warning, anon-icon-pack, whonix-setup-wizard, ${misc:Depends}
+Replaces: anon-shared-default-applications
-Description: Recommended packages for Anon-Gateway CLI
+Description: Recommended packages for Whonix-Gateway and Whonix-Workstation GUI
-# Recommended packages for Anon-Gateway CLI #
+# Recommended packages for Whonix-Gateway and Whonix-Workstation GUI #

-A metapackage, which installs packages, which are recommended for a command line interface (CLI) based Tor-Gateway.
+A metapackage, which installs recommended graphical user interface (GUI) default applications, which are useful in a default installation of a Whonix-Gateway or Whonix-Workstation desktop.

 Safe to remove, if you know what you are doing.

-Package: anon-gateway-default-applications
+Package: whonix-gateway-default-applications-gui
 Architecture: all
 Pre-Depends: whonix-legacy
-Depends: onioncircuits, anon-connection-wizard, tor-control-panel,
+Depends: onioncircuits, anon-connection-wizard, tor-control-panel, ${misc:Depends}
-${misc:Depends}
+Replaces: anon-gateway-default-applications, whonix-gateway-default-applications
-Description: Recommended desktop packages for Anon-Gateway GUI
+Description: Recommended desktop packages for Whonix-Gateway GUI
-# Recommended desktop packages for Anon-Gateway GUI #
+# Recommended desktop packages for Whonix-Gateway GUI #

-A metapackage, which installs graphical user interface (GUI) packages, which are recommended for a graphical Tor-Gateway.
+A metapackage, which installs graphical user interface (GUI) packages, which are recommended for a graphical Whonix-Gateway.

 Safe to remove, if you know what you are doing.

-Package: anon-workstation-packages-dependencies
+Package: hardened-desktop-environment-essential-gui
 Architecture: all
-Pre-Depends: whonix-legacy
-Depends: anon-ws-base-files, ${misc:Depends}
-Recommends: anon-workstation-packages-recommended
-Description: Dependencies for Anon-Workstation CLI
-# Dependencies for Anon-Workstation CLI #

-A metapackage, which installs command line interface (CLI) packages which Anon-Workstation depends on.

-Do not remove.

-Package: anon-workstation-packages-recommended
-Architecture: all
-Pre-Depends: whonix-legacy
-Depends: xchat-improved-privacy, anon-mixmaster, anon-gpg-tweaks, anon-torchat, anon-ws-disable-stacked-tor, youtube-dl, thunderbird, enigmail, xul-ext-torbirdy, pwgen, python-msgpack, bindp, codecrypt, gnupg2, gnupg-agent, dirmngr,
+Depends: xserver-xorg, xserver-xorg-video-qxl, xserver-xorg-video-fbdev, xserver-xorg-video-vesa, libgl1-mesa-dri, upower, gtk2-engines-pixbuf, xauth, xpra | xserver-xephyr | xvfb,
 ${misc:Depends}
-Description: Recommended packages for Anon-Workstation
-# Recommended packages for Anon-Workstation #

-A metapackage, which installs packages, which are recommended for Anon-Workstation, because they are useful for a Tor Workstation.

-Feel free to remove if you know what you are doing.

-Package: anon-shared-desktop
+Replaces: anon-shared-desktop
-Architecture: all
-Depends: xserver-xorg, xserver-xorg-video-qxl, xserver-xorg-video-fbdev, xserver-xorg-video-vesa, libgl1-mesa-dri, upower, gtk2-engines-pixbuf,
-${misc:Depends}
-Description: Desktop Depends
+Description: Desktop Depends GUI
-# Desktop Depends #
+# Desktop Depends GUI #

 A metapackage, which installs dependencies for desktop environments, such as KDE, GNOME, etc.

-anon-shared-desktop-kde depends on this package.
+hardened-desktop-environment-essential-xfce depends on this package.

-Package: anon-shared-desktop-kde
+Package: hardened-desktop-environment-essential-xfce
 Architecture: all
-Depends: anon-shared-desktop, sddm, kde-config-sddm, plasma-desktop, plasma-desktop-data, kwin-x11, ${misc:Depends}
+Depends: hardened-desktop-environment-essential-gui,
+xfce4, lightdm,
+gnome-brave-icon-theme,
+whonix-xfce-desktop-config, ${misc:Depends}
-Description: Recommended packages for Gateway/Workstation base KDE desktop
+Description: Recommended applications for hardened Xfce Desktop Environment
-# Recommended packages for Gateway/Workstation base KDE desktop #
+# Recommended applications for hardened Xfce Desktop Environment #

-A metapackage, which installs a minimal, yet complete enough to contain the very basics, KDE desktop.
-The Anon-Gateway desktop and the Anon-Workstation desktop depend on this package.
+A metapackage, which installs minimal, yet complete enough to contain a very basic Xfce Desktop Environment.

 Safe to remove.

-Package: anon-shared-applications-kde
+Package: hardened-desktop-applications-xfce
 Architecture: all
-Depends: gksu, kscreen, polkit-kde-agent-1, kdepasswd, kfind, ksysguard, konsole, kwrite, dolphin, baloo-kf5, ark, systemsettings, p7zip-full, zip, unzip, ksystemlog, gtk2-engines-oxygen, gtk3-engines-breeze, plasma-pa, kde-config-gtk-style, kde-config-gtk-style-preview, kde-config-screenlocker, kde-config-sddm, kde-style-oxygen-qt5, kmenuedit, ${misc:Depends}
+Depends: thunar, libexo-1-0, xfce4-terminal, mousepad,
+lxqt-sudo, policykit-1, policykit-1-gnome | polkit-1-auth-agent,
+p7zip-full, zip, unzip, xz-utils, unar, xarchiver, thunar-archive-plugin,
+${misc:Depends}
-Description: Recommended applications for Gateway/Workstation KDE desktop
+Description: Recommended applications for hardened Xfce desktop GUI
-# Recommended applications for Gateway/Workstation KDE desktop #
+# Recommended applications for hardened Xfce desktop GUI #

-A metapackage, which installs a minimal, yet complete enough to contain the very basics, KDE applications.
+A metapackage, which installs minimal, yet complete enough to contain the very basics, Xfce applications.

 Safe to remove.

-Package: anon-shared-kde-accessibility
+Package: apparmor-profiles-hardened-debian
 Architecture: all
-Depends: gnome-orca,
-console-braille, florence, dasher, kdeaccessibility, kvkbd, kmousetool, kmag, kmouth, jovie, xbrlapi, festival, qt-at-spi, ${misc:Depends}
-Description: KDE accessibility tools
-# KDE accessibility tools #

-A metapackage, which installs accessibility tools for the KDE desktop.

-Safe to remove, if you know what you are doing.

-Package: anon-workstation-default-applications
-Architecture: all
-Depends: hexchat, vlc, mixmaster, kcalc, okular, gwenview, libkf5kipi31.0.0, libkf5kipi-data, kgpg, mat, python-hachoir-core, python-hachoir-parser, python-pdfrw, python-cairo, python-poppler, python-mutagen, libimage-exiftool-perl, gir1.2-gtk-3.0, pinentry-qt | pinentry-x11, tb-default-browser, tb-starter, tb-updater, youtube-dl, thunderbird, enigmail, xul-ext-torbirdy, ricochet-im, coyim,
-${misc:Depends}
-Description: Recommended default applications for a graphical Anon-Workstation GUI
-# Recommended default applications for a graphical Anon-Workstation GUI #

-A metapackage, which installs recommended GUI default applications, which are useful in a default installation of a graphical Tor Workstation.

-Safe to remove, if you know what you are doing.

-Package: anon-workstation-extra-applications
-Architecture: all
-Depends: ${misc:Depends}
-Recommends: anon-workstation-packages-recommended,
-anon-workstation-default-applications, shutter,
-gtk-recordmydesktop, libreoffice, kdenlive, kolourpaint4
-Description: Complements anon-workstation-default-applications
-# Complements anon-workstation-default-applications #

-A metapackage, which installs extra applications, to complement the default applications.

-Does not get installed by default, because extra applications take too much space and are not required for everyone.

-Package: anon-workstation-langpack-common
-Architecture: all
-Depends: ${misc:Depends}
-Recommends: iceweasel-l10n-all | firefox-l10n-all, ttf-dejavu, ttf-liberation, locales-all,
-ttf-kacst, ttf-farsiweb, scim-pinyin, scim-tables-zh, scim-uim, ttf-arphic-ukai, ttf-arphic-uming, culmus, libfribidi0, ttf-indic-fonts, scim-anthy, ttf-khmeros, ttf-unfonts-core, ttf-lao, ttf-thai-tlwg, xfonts-intl-chinese, xfonts-wqy, xfonts-bolkhov-koi8r-75dpi, xfonts-bolkhov-koi8r-misc, xfonts-cronyx-koi8r-100dpi
-Description: Fonts and language packages for better internationalization support
-# Fonts and language packages for better internationalization support #

-A metapackage which installs fonts and language packages for better internationalization support.

-Does not get installed by default, because it is largely untested and needs more work.

-Package: anon-shared-desktop-langpack-kde
-Architecture: all
-Depends: ${misc:Depends}
-Recommends: kde-l10n-ar, kde-l10n-bg, kde-l10n-bs,
-kde-l10n-ca, kde-l10n-cavalencia, kde-l10n-cs, kde-l10n-da, kde-l10n-de, kde-l10n-el, kde-l10n-engb,
-kde-l10n-es, kde-l10n-et, kde-l10n-eu, kde-l10n-fa, kde-l10n-fi, kde-l10n-fr, kde-l10n-ga,
-kde-l10n-gl, kde-l10n-he, kde-l10n-hr, kde-l10n-hu, kde-l10n-ia, kde-l10n-id, kde-l10n-is,
-kde-l10n-it, kde-l10n-ja, kde-l10n-kk, kde-l10n-km, kde-l10n-ko, kde-l10n-lt, kde-l10n-lv,
-kde-l10n-nb, kde-l10n-nds, kde-l10n-nl, kde-l10n-nn, kde-l10n-pa, kde-l10n-pl, kde-l10n-pt,
-kde-l10n-ptbr, kde-l10n-ro, kde-l10n-ru, kde-l10n-si, kde-l10n-sk, kde-l10n-sl, kde-l10n-sr,
-kde-l10n-sv, kde-l10n-tg, kde-l10n-th, kde-l10n-tr, kde-l10n-ug, kde-l10n-uk, kde-l10n-vi,
-kde-l10n-wa, kde-l10n-zhcn, kde-l10n-zhtw, anon-workstation-langpack-common
-Description: Extra language support for the KDE desktop
-# Extra language support for the KDE desktop #

-A metapackage, which includes extra language support for the KDE desktop.

-Does not get installed by default, because it takes a lot of space and requires a better solution.

-Package: apparmor-profiles-whonix
-Architecture: all
 Depends: apparmor-profile-icedove,
 apparmor-profile-torbrowser,
 apparmor-profile-xchat,
 apparmor-profile-gwenview, apparmor-profile-okular, ${misc:Depends}
+Replaces: apparmor-profiles-whonix
-Description: Extra AppArmor profiles developed by the Whonix team
+Description: AppArmor profiles developed by the Hardened Debian Team
-# Extra AppArmor profiles developed by the Whonix team #
+# AppArmor profiles developed by the Hardened Debian Team #

-A metapackage, which installs apparmor profiles developed by the Whonix team.
+A metapackage, which installs apparmor profiles developed by the Hardened Debian team.

 Increases security.

 Safe to remove, if you know what you are doing.

 Package: whonix-gateway-packages-dependencies-pre
+Priority: required
 Architecture: all
 Depends: whonix-gw-network-conf, anon-base-files,
 ${misc:Depends}